AdamGoris/SDL2-Wordle-Clone/README.md

 3. Re-run MSYS and enter the command `pacman -Su`
 4. Install mingw64 toolchain by entering the command `pacman -S --needed base-devel mingw-w64-x86_64-toolchain`
 5. Install GLFW by entering the command `pacman -S mingw-w64-x86_64-glfw`
-6. Optional: Add `C:/msys64/mingw64/bin` to the Path environment variable to use mingw commands in cmd.
+6. Add `C:/msys64/mingw64/bin` to the Path environment variable to use mingw commands in cmd.
+7. Install SDL2_ttf (and SDL2) using the command `pacman -S mingw-w64-x86_64-SDL2_ttf`

-Following these steps installs gcc, g++, and gdb for compiling and debugging C/C++ programs.
+Following these steps installs gcc, g++, and gdb for compiling and debugging C/C++ programs as well as SDL2, SDL2_ttf

 ### SDL2